leolightburn/leolightburn.github.io/index.md

 In a recent project, working with colleagues in the [Speech and Audio Processing Laboratory](https://www.commsp.ee.ic.ac.uk/~sap/), we integrated a speech enhancement algorithm based on a neural network into a [proposed multiple-microphone hearing aid system](https://ieeexplore.ieee.org/document/8521361), leading to substantial improvements in predicted intelligibility in very noisy conditions.

-My research primarily focuses on a scenario where a speech signal has been contaminated by interfering noise signals, such as other speakers, vehicles, aircraft and machinery.
-The goal of our algorithm is to improve the intelligibility of the signal.
+My research primarily focuses on a scenario where a speech signal has been contaminated by interfering noise signals, such as other speakers, vehicles, aircraft and machinery, and we do not have access to the original "clean" signal.
+The goal of our algorithm is to improve the intelligibility of the noisy speech (i.e. the percentage of words understood), as well as its quality (how pleasant the signal is to listen to).

 One approach is to use an algorithm with the structure shown below.